cyrus-and/chrome-remote-interface/README.md

   (`result` field, if `error === false`) or the indication of the error (`error` field, if `error === true`).

+When `callback` is omitted a `Promise` object is returned instead, with the fulfilled/rejected states implemented according to the `error` parameter.

 Note that the field `id` mentioned in the [Remote Debugging Protocol specifications][rdb] is managed internally and it's not exposed to the user.